Category

 In this article, we’ll explore the answers to these questions and provide you with some practical tips to help you drive safely with astigmatism.

-Astigmatism vs Normal – How people with Astigmatism see?
+Astigmatism vs Normal – How do people with Astigmatism see?

 People with astigmatism see differently than those with normal vision.
 They may experience blurry or distorted vision at all distances, which can make it difficult to read, drive, or perform other activities that require clear vision.
 In particular, people with astigmatism often have difficulty with night driving due to the glare of oncoming headlights.